-4.3 Information packaging: it-clefts and wh-clefts
+6.4.3 Information packaging: it-clefts and wh-clefts

-An important function of syntax is known as information structuring (chapter 22), or, as it is called in this chapter, information packaging.
+An important function of syntax is known as information structuring (see Chapter 22), or, as it is called in this chapter, information packaging.
 When speakers engage in a conversation, they not only strive to communicate certain pieces of information, they also try to present this information in a way that facilitates the hearer’s job of processing that information.
 In other words, speakers package the information of their utterance in such a way that it can easily be unpacked by the hearer.
 In order to meet the needs of the hearer, speakers design their utterances in accordance with a number of general processing-related principles.
 One of these is the Principle of End Focus (Quirk et al. 1985: 1362).
 If an utterance involves both information that is old, that is, known to both interlocutors, and information that is new to the hearer, speakers will tend to present old information before new information, since the hearer can process information more effectively if an utterance contains a known starting point to which new information can then be connected.
 A closely related principle, the Principle of End Weight (Quirk et al. 1985: 1362), biases speakers towards presenting short constituents first, and heavier, more complex constituents only towards the end of the sentence.
 Also this principle serves to minimize the hearer’s processing effort.
 Processing a sentence that begins with a long, complex constituent, without knowing the grammatical function that this constituent will eventually take, puts a significant strain on the hearer’s working memory (as this very sentence may have illustrated).

 These principles of information packaging inform discussions of linguistic structure across different theoretical frameworks, so it is a valid question to ask how a constructional view of information packaging (Leino 2013) might be different from other approaches.
-The short answer to that question is that in a constructional approach, researchers will analyze the syntactic patterns that speakers use for the purpose of information packaging as meaningful symbolic units, that is, information packaging constructions.
-While other theoretical frameworks also investigate constructions such as wh-clefts (What I need is the key to the back door), left dislocation (My dad, he’s a little crazy), or topicalization (This shirt I actually bought second hand), constructional accounts try to analyze them as form-meaning pairings that are subject to particular pragmatic constraints.
+The short answer to that question is that in a constructional approach, researchers will analyse the syntactic patterns that speakers use for the purpose of information packaging as meaningful symbolic units, that is, information packaging constructions.
+While other theoretical frameworks also investigate constructions such as wh-clefts (What I need is the key to the back door), left dislocation (My dad, he’s a little crazy), or topicalization (This shirt I actually bought second hand), constructional accounts try to analyse them as form-meaning pairings that are subject to particular pragmatic constraints.

 On the basis of ideas discussed by Lambrecht (1994: 5), Hilpert (2014: 105) defines information packaging constructions in terms of the following three characteristics: